Cwantic/Documentation/Design/Selection.md

 # Selection

-MetaPiping let you select one or multiple objects of the same type.
+MetaPiping lets you select one or multiple objects of the same type.

 Click on the **Select** button to open the **Selection tool** :